You are here

 - Students enrolled at other institutions can take courses at Jefferson College and transfer the credits back to their home school.

 Students may opt to complete the Associate of Arts in General Studies degree completely online** or take courses toward fulfillment of other degrees and certificates offered at Jefferson College and elsewhere.
 See the Online Degrees and Courses page for more information on specific degrees and courses.

 The Office of Online Learning works closely in conjunction with multiple campus partners to provide “quality learning opportunities that empower individuals to achieve their goals,” whether through online, hybrid, or face-to-face modalities.
-The Blackboard learning management system is a flexible online environment within which students and faculty can participate in “innovative learning experiences in a supportive and inclusive environment.”
+The Canvas learning management system is a flexible online environment within which students and faculty can participate in “innovative learning experiences in a supportive and inclusive environment.”
 To support these efforts, the Office of Online Learning strives to reach the following goals:

 - To promote student engagement in online and hybrid courses;

 - To encourage innovative teaching and learning practices that meet the needs of a diverse student population;

 - To create an academically rigorous and relevant learning environment;

 - To facilitate college-wide commitment that supports access, student development, student success, and academic goal completion;